waseemingly/tp/docs/DeveloperGuide.md

 > :information_source: **Note:** The following sequence diagram provides an overview of how the find operation is executed:

-The following sequence diagram provides an overview of how the find operation is
+The following sequence diagram provides an overview of how the find operation is executed

 ![Interactions Inside the Logic Component for the `find-developer n/alice` Command](images/FindDeveloperSequenceDiagram.png)